Table of Contents

 Cluster Access

-- Students will receive instruction from mentors covering the applications they selected, how to run them, practice data sets, and profiling help.
+• Students will receive instruction from mentors covering how to access their cluster, the application they selected, how to run it, practice data sets, and profiling help.
 Mentors may suggest tip on how to optimize performance for the applications but will not give the students specific instructions on this.

 Application Briefs

-- Steps your team took to understand the application and optimize it.
+• Steps your team took to understand the application and optimize it.
+Results from profiling tests, etc.

-- If you had problems with the application, please let us know what they were and if/how you overcame them.
+• If you had problems with the application, note them, and if/how you overcame them.

 Judges Interviews

-- Expect to get questions about the applications and benchmarks, judges will ask you questions aimed at understanding how much you know about what you did on your systems.
+• Expect to get questions about the applications and benchmarks, judges will ask you questions aimed at understanding how much you know about what you did on your systems.
+It's a good idea to understand how the application might be used in the real world.

 Hardware/Software Rules & Regulations